Everest Basecamp Trek - 14 Days

 Meals : B,L,D

-The journey today begins with a gentle ascent via little communities and temporary camps.
 You'll pass through recognizable summits like Ama Dablam and Nuptse along the journey as well as get a chance to spot unexplored mountains - Kongma Tse and Taboche.
 Each of these mountains is a spectacular stopover along the metaphorical path to Mount Everest.
-We will pause to pay our respects to a number of memorial monuments built in honor of climbers who have perished soon after travelling through the little hamlet of Dughla.
-After there, we'll continue on to Lobuche, where we'll spend our night.

 Trek Distance : 12Km